johngallagher/patterns/js/avoid-element-selection-in-loops.md

     }
 ````

-## Example 2 - Refactor With Additional Loop
+## Example 2 - Refactor With Additional for Loop

 ### Bad
 ````javascript